This Is Spinal Tap: Appearances in other media

-Harry Shearer, who played Derek Smalls, went on to become one of the main voice artists on The Simpsons, providing voices for Principal Skinner, Mr. Burns, Waylon Smithers, Ned Flanders and many others.
+Harry Shearer went on to become one of the main voice actors on The Simpsons, providing voices for characters including Principal Skinner, Mr. Burns, Waylon Smithers, and Ned Flanders.
 The members of Spinal Tap reprised their roles in "The Otto Show", first playing on a concert attended by Bart and Milhouse which escalates into a riot after the band's early exit, then having their tour bus run off the road by Otto in the school bus.

 The Internet Movie Database normally allows users to rate films only up to ten stars, but specifically for Spinal Tap, the site allows users to rate the film eleven stars, referring to the "Up to eleven" scene.
 On IGN, This Is Spinal Tap was the only DVD—and seemingly the only thing reviewed on IGN—to get 11 out of 10.
 This scene was also used in some news reports on the death of James Charles "Jim" Marshall, founder of the famous amplifier company whose equipment is featured in the scene.
 Richard D. Titus, UX&D Controller for the BBC, adopted a Spinal Tap-inspired suggestion from a colleague that the BBC iPlayer should have a volume control that goes to eleven.
 The term has entered the vernacular, as with an autistic's description of sensory overload vis-à-vis a neurotypical's routine filtering.

-Fran Drescher reprised the role of Bobbi Flekman during the fifth season of her hit television sitcom The Nanny; it was the season's third episode, titled "The Bobbi Flekman Story".
+Fran Drescher reprised the role of Bobbi Flekman in the fifth season episode "The Bobbi Flekman Story" of the sitcom The Nanny, in which she starred.
 In the episode, Flekman is now a record label producer for The Brian Setzer Orchestra, and an ex-business partner of character Maxwell Sheffield (Charles Shaughnessy).
-Drescher's regular character Fran Fine believes Flekman is attempting to seduce Sheffield, and impersonates her to stop it.
+Drescher's regular character Fran Fine believes Flekman is attempting to seduce Sheffield and impersonates her to stop it.

-Outside the world of music, J. K. Rowling cited Spinal Taps series of drummers as an inspiration for the Harry Potter series, in which something bad happens to every teacher of Defence Against The Dark Arts at Hogwarts, causing them to leave the job without completing a full school year or returning for any subsequent years.
+J. K. Rowling cited Spinal Taps series of drummers as an inspiration for the Harry Potter series, in which something bad happens to every teacher of "Defence Against The Dark Arts" at Hogwarts, causing them all to leave the position without ever completing a full school year.

 A biographical comic book was released in 2018, That Was Spinal Tap, telling both the fictional story of the band and the real-life tale of the actors and others who created the characters and music.
 It was scripted by Rock 'N' Roll Comics co-creator Jay Allen Sanford.